yaswanth19/yaswanth19/README.md

 - 👀 I’m interested in coding and Machine Learning
 - 🌱 I’m currently learning Deep learning
 - 💞️ I’m looking to collaborate for Kaggle competitions
-- 📫 How to reach me linkedIn(yaswanth gali)
+- 📫 Reach me on linkedIn(yaswanth gali)

 <!---
 yaswanth19/yaswanth19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.